-But the military, led by Betty’s bootstrapping father (Sam Elliot), sees dollar signs and potential weapons tech.
+The military, led by Betty’s bootstrapping father (Sam Elliot), whose wife is nowhere to be seen, sees dollar signs and potential weapons tech.
 They seal Bruce in a sarcophagus and haul him over the Nevada desert as many of the great monsters have been (see King Kong in chains, or Count Dracula ferried across the Atlantic in his coffin).
 When he wakes from a nightmare as the Hulk, you believe Bruce’s earlier statement that the Hulk isn’t just rage, but freedom.
 Lee shows an incredible prowess of visual restraint to portray Hulk's escape across the desert as scenic and diminishing.
 Against the natural wonders, the Hulk looks small and very far away.
 Pondering the lichen that reminds him of his own cells, or the house that he grew up in, he is a monster in the sense that he knows himself, and likes it.
 But he has a spirit that makes him more, like Bruce is reborn into what he's always wanted of himself.
 The imagery collaborates with my theory when the Hulk’s transformation for the third act occurs in a sensory deprivation tank, as the memory of his mother causes him to burst from the chamber, sopping wet and furiously alive.

 This may not seem like a revolutionary interpretation of the material, but it’s diametrically opposite to recent portrayals.
 Whereas the monster usually represents a broken person struggling to be rid of themselves, Lee unmistakably makes the true beast Bruce’s unification.
 When describing the Hulk to Betty, Bruce calls it “rage, power, freedom" (I recall a similar rationale in An American Werewolf in London, a movie that tempted us to realize that monsters probably shouldn't take these things into their own hands, especially if they can).
 I dislike Bana but in this role, it’s to his credit: he’s a tacky Bruce, an unlikely human to have such power within him, “to share with the world,” as his mom puts it in an ignorant but true mythic prophecy.
 He’s passively meek; unlikeliness is his strength.
 He’s like if Bill Murray took the role and played it straight.